 We prop each other in our waning strength

-proud of our work in this seventh decade
+in this seventh decade but we dead ache.

 only serve to make them tolerable.

-let the aching of bones give way to mirth
+We let the ache of bones give way to mirth.

 but we will never paint this house again.